vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 - ROGUE DETECTOR
     - The AP does not even USE its RADIO
-    - It LISTENS to traffic on the WIRED Mạng only, but it receives a list of SUSPECTED ROGUE CLIENTS and AP MAC ADDRESSES from the WLC
+    - It LISTENS to traffic on the WIRED Network only, but it receives a list of SUSPECTED ROGUE CLIENTS and AP MAC ADDRESSES from the WLC
-    - By LISTENING to ARP MESSAGES on the WIRED Mạng and correlating it with the information it receives from the WLC, it can DETECT ROGUE DEVICES
+    - By LISTENING to ARP MESSAGES on the WIRED Network and correlating it with the information it receives from the WLC, it can DETECT ROGUE DEVICES

 - SE-CONNECT (SPECTRUM EXPERT CONNECT)
     - The AP does NOT OFFER a BSS for CLIENTS